Risk-inclusive Contextual Bandits for Early Phase Clinical Trials

-There are several promising directions for future research. { First, adaptive designs introduce additional operational challenges.
+There are several promising directions for future research.
+First, adaptive designs introduce additional operational challenges.
 For instance, we have explored a scenario of delayed response in our simulations.
 In the real data, we have access to endpoints across multiple follow-ups of each participant.
 It would be interesting to utilize observed endpoints in early follow-ups for adaptive allocation of arms.
 Moreover, RAR methods often unblind clinical trial staff to results of the trial due to strings of treatment assignments to one arm \citep{proschan_evans_2020}.
-Further research is necessary to address these issues.} Second, extending contextual bandits and AsympCS to accommodate different endpoint types, such as binary, count, or time-to-event, is of independent interest; see \cite{dumitrascu_et_al_2018_nips} and references therein. {Third, regarding inference, asymptotic approximation requires an adequate burn-in sample size, which may be a key limitation in early-phase trials.
+Adding an independent trial statistician is one mitigation.
+Second, extending contextual bandits and AsympCS to accommodate different endpoint types, such as binary, count, or time-to-event, is of independent interest; see \cite{dumitrascu_et_al_2018_nips} and references therein.
+Third, asymptotic approximation in AsympCS requires an adequate burn-in sample size, which may be a key limitation in early-phase trials.
 Developing alternative anytime valid inferential strategies is of independent interest.
 Fourth, backfilling has recently proposed as an alternative strategy for dose-finding phase II trials.
 Existing methods proposes to use Bayesian RAR methods to backfill patients \citep{pin_et_al_2024_cct, zhao_et_al_2025_ct}, by prioritizing only on the efficacy endpoint.
 Our method can also be used to backfill patients by balancing efficacy and safety.
 Fifth, \texttt{RiTS} treats efficacy and safety outcome as independent end-points.
 However, joint modeling the composite outcome can improve treatment allocation \citep{chiaruttini_et_al_2025+}.
 Development of contextual bandit algorithm for composite outcome that also models the correlation of outcomes is of independent interest.
 The correlation between composite outcomes may provide more informed guidelines on how to choose the weights in a data-driven manner.
 Sixth, imputation of missing endpoints improved efficiency in estimation of effect sizes.
 More research is needed to investigate when to and when not to impute missing endpoints in our setting \citep{tackney_villar_2025_biometrics}.